UPDATED March 2, 2026

 Upcoming Refurbishment

-- From January 26th, 2026 through May 2026, the pool offerings will be unavailable at Bay Lake Tower at Disney’s Contemporary Resort.
-During that time, the Bay Cove Pool, the water play area, and the whirlpool spa will all be closed for maintenance.
-However, the water offerings will remain open next door at Disney’s Contemporary Resort for Bay Lake Tower guests to use.
-This means that the Bay Lake Pool, the feature pool, the water play area, and the whirlpool spa will all be operating at the Contemporary.
+- From January 26th, 2026 through May 2026, the pool offerings are unavailable at Bay Lake Tower at Disney’s Contemporary Resort.
+During this time, the Bay Cove Pool, the water play area, and the whirlpool spa are all closed for maintenance.
+However, the water offerings remain open next door at Disney’s Contemporary Resort for Bay Lake Tower guests to use.
+This means that the Bay Lake Pool, the feature pool, the water play area, and the whirlpool spa are all operating at the Contemporary.

 Disney’s Polynesian Village Resort